Roosevelt Trail in Fryeburg, Me. No description on the back.

 A national organization was founded in Duluth, Minnesota, and began promoting what was called the "Theodore Roosevelt International Highway."
 The proposed route stretched from Portland, Maine to Portland, Oregon - more than 4,000 miles - across the northern part of the country.
 It went through 12 states, as well as part of Ontario, Canada.
 (FB 10-8-2021)

-While (the) development of the Roosevelt Highway in the early 1920s was a non-governmental initiative, the national organization did work with the individual states and communities, and private groups to designate routes and seek funding for roadway improvements.
+While (the) development of the Roosevelt Highway in the early 1920s was a non-governmental initiative, the national organization did work with individual states, communities, and private groups to designate routes and seek funding for roadway improvements.
 In this manner, this private system could actually be understood as something of an influential precursor of the federal highway system, with centralized government funding that supported state-driven roadbuilding and other construction efforts.
 (FB 10-8-2021)

-#30 starts in Portland, exits Maine through
+#30 starts in Portland, then exits Maine through

 Fryeburg, and heads towards the Great Lakes.
 PWM map

-Below is a 1926 Road Map, U.S.A. - This map was used by my great, great, grandfather, great, great, grandmother, great-grandfather, grandfather, and his younger brother, when the family drove their auto from Kennebunk, Maine to Los Angeles, CA in 1926.
+Below is a 1926 Road Map, U.S.A. - This map was used by my great, great, grandfather, great, great, grandmother, great-grandfather, grandfather, and his younger brother when the family drove their auto from Kennebunk, Maine to Los Angeles, CA in 1926.

 The promotional materials around the border are wonderful